aduerig/shumi-chess/README.md

   * Bug: "Windows Close box" fails, upper left corner of window hangs the thread.
 Bug In Interface.
   * ~~Failure: Doesn't recognize three fold position repitition.
 (Stalemate works fine).
 Note that the "move_history" should allow us to get this.
 This is a problem in the engine.
 Wrong. uses the zobrist.~~
   * Failure: The 50 ply the unit uses for 50 move rep, should be in moves.
 Again, so what.
 Its now 20, for testing only.
-  * Sloth: No Transposition table (TT) implemented.
+  * Sloth: No true Transposition table (TT) implemented.
 This is a problem in MinimaxAI.
 Comment: Wrong, its "slightly" implemented.
 Its used for repeat position ID, but not for move sorting.
 The current transposition table stores only positions, and not moves also.
   * ~~Sloth: Zobrist is not maintained for castling or en passant.~~
   * ~~Sloth: Should use "Anytime behavior" of iterive deepinging, to make a "Wake up grampa" button. (use last levels of deepeinings results.)
 Related to the above "trap #2", as both of these situations should do this.
 This is a problem in MinimaxAI.~~
   * Sloth: Use other "speedups", that result from iterive deepening. (~~Killer moves~~ + History heuristics, aspiration, SEE).
 These changes do not rely on TT or transposition tables.
 This is a problem in MinimaxAI.
-Aspiration is coded, but not tested at all.
+Aspiration is coded, but not tested at all, disabled now.
-  * Sloth: Does not move immediatly if only one legal move.
+  ~~* Sloth: Does not move immediatly if only one legal move.
 Only problem in fixing it, what is the evaluation? can you present a move to the user, with no evaluation?
-Zero evaluation?
+Zero evaluation?~~
-  * Sloth: Should return immediatly when mate found.
+  ~~* Sloth: Should return immediatly when mate found.~~
   * Failure: Fifty move rule, and 3 time rep technically need a player to call it.
 Here the computer just calls it when it sees it.
 This is normal for chess engines and will never be fixed.
   * Failure: bitboards_to_algebriac() does not do disambiguation.
 Too hard for now.
 Does not postfix checks with a "+" either.
 The function is debug for human consumption only.
+  * Failure: Trading motivator in eval only looks at pieces, not pawns.

 ## todo